tensorflow/datasets/docs/add_dataset.md

 To update a dataset:

-*   For "external" data update: Multiple users may want to access a specific year/version simlutaneously.
+*   For "external" data update: Multiple users may want to access a specific year/version simultaneously.
 This is done by using one `tfds.core.BuilderConfig` per version (e.g. `coco/2017`, `coco/2019`) or one class per version (e.g. `Voc2007`, `Voc2012`).
 *   For "internal" code update: Users only download the most recent version.
 Any